acoli-repo/AURIS/guidelines/draft/word-level/appendix-preannotation.md

-# X. Technical Appendix
+# B. Technical Appendix

-# X.1.
+# B.1.
 Automated Pre-Annotation of Referring Expressions (Markables)

 This text extends Sect.
 3 with information about the automated pre-annotation of candidate referring expressions.